mackorone/mackorone.github.io/_posts/2019-07-17-running-upright-relieves-cramps.md

       curse at the cramp.
 I will *not* be defeated - I've spent too much time training to let it get the best of me.

-Looking forward to next Saturday!
+Looking forward to next Sunday!